amalej/firestore-metrics/README.md

 ## Pre-requisites

-1. Service account with permission to access the API.
+1. A service account with permission to access the API.
    1. `Viewer` role should suffice.
 1. Project must be billing enabled.
    1. This might be more of a bug as requests that use the bearer token obtained from a service account results in a 403 error when the project is not billing enabled.

 ## How to use

-1. Create a service account
+1. Create a service account.
+   1. Follow steps here to [create a service account](https://cloud.google.com/iam/docs/service-accounts-create#creating).
+   1. Select the `Console` tab.
+   1. When selecting a role, under `Quick access` > `Basic`, pick  `Viewer`.
-1. Download the service account credentials
+1. Download the service account keys.
+   1. Follow the steps here to [download the service account key](https://cloud.google.com/iam/docs/keys-create-delete#creating).
-1. Pass the path to the service account in `FirestoreMetrics`
+1. Pass the path to the service account key file in `FirestoreMetrics`

 ```js
 import { FirestoreMetrics } from "firestore-metrics";